Trans Canada Motorcycle Expedition

 Minimum Numbers

 We require a minimum number of 8 riders on this tour.
-If we do not have this number of bookings, then we reserve the right to cancel the tour.
+If we do not have this number of bookings, then we reserve the right to cancel the tour or discuss pricing further.